vnotex/vnote/src/data/extra/docs/en/shortcuts.md

 # Shortcuts
 1. All the keys without special notice are **case insensitive**;
 2. On macOS, `Ctrl` corresponds to `Command` except in Vi mode;
+3. The key sequence `Ctrl+G, I` means that first press both `Ctrl` and `G` simultaneously, release them, then press `I` and release;
-3. For a complete shortcuts list, please view the `vnotex.json` configuration file.
+4. For a complete shortcuts list, please view the `vnotex.json` configuration file.

 ## General
 - `Ctrl+G E`